Self care isn’t selfish.

 - Not only are you happier but you’re more peaceful inside.

 Trust me when I say that self-care isn’t selfish and I hope these 10 reasons gave you more motivation to take the time to take care of yourself.
-I know that a lot of moms don’t practice self-care on the daily.
+I know that a lot of moms don’t practice self-care on a daily.

 And a lot of times we just can’t!
 We’re too busy getting stuff done.